Whenever possible, treatment is performed under magnification using our microscope.

 The pulse-oximeter is worn by that patient while they are sleeping.
 It records the heart rate and the concentration of Oxygen in the blood.
 In patients with sleep-disordered breathing, it is common for the heart rate to increase and the blood levels of Oxygen to drop when they are going through periods of inadequate airflow.

 The recordings from the pulse-oximeter are uploaded to a facility in the USA, who generate a detailed analysis of the information.
-We don’t charge for the loan of the pulse-oximeter but there is a small fee for having the data analyzed in the USA.
+We don’t charge for the loan of the pulse-oximeter but there is a small fee for having the data analysed in the USA.